Veins of the Earth

 Jo has been a writer, proofreader and copy-editor for over 10 years, and she has worked for international magazines and publishing houses.
 She has written two books and has been a regular contributor to magazines such as Smallholder.
 A love for the English language has prompted her on to further study.
 She has represented mature students nationally, to Higher Education providers and to government, and is passionate about encouraging lifelong learning for all.

 An enthusiastic advocate for the protection and conservation of the local and global environments, she wants to help create a healthier planet that enables all life to flourish: human, animal and plant.
 A member of the Core Support Group for The Big Green Idea environmental charity she was also their newsletter editor, gaining inspiration and knowledge from interviewing a host of environmental champions.

 Combining these two passions of environment and education is her ultimate motivation.
 Educating the current and future generations about the environment, its importance, the life it supports and the dangers it faces will not only ensure a better and healthier planet for her grandchildren but also for all those generations yet to come.

 With special thanks to – Josie Purcell

-Josie is the communications manager for the Westcountry Rivers Trust and has played an instrumental role in supporting and providing research for the preparations of the documentary script and production plans and putting Emily in contact with river scientists and researchers to feature in the film.
+Josie is the communications manager for the Westcountry Rivers Trust and has played an instrumental role in supporting and providing research for the preparations of the documentary script and production plans and putting Emmeline in contact with river scientists and researchers to feature in the film.

 Josie is also an eco-conscious photographic artist and PhD candidate with Falmouth University’s Environmental Futures programme.
 She is passionate about sustainability in photography and creates much of her artwork using plant-based processes and within natural environments such as rivers.
 We aim to feature Josie’s art practice in the film to highlight another of the many ways river environments can connect and inspire us.